-When it comes to determining the difference between a dentist vs. a dental hygienist, dentists are doctors with at least eight years of formal education under their belt (four for undergrad, four for dental school, and even more if they choose to specialize.)
+When it comes to determining the differences between a dentist and a dental hygienist, dentists are doctors with at least eight years of formal education under their belt (four for undergrad, four for dental school, and even more if they choose to specialize.)

 Dentists can do anything that a dental hygienist or dental assistant can do, plus more.